RpxdYTX/rpxdytx/README.md

  googled my question which was: "*how to make a game?*", a quick solution i found was Unity,
- After it, somehow (i still don't remember how, even though it was 2 years ago, no so long) i "*learned*" what is a programming language and i googled: "*what programming language i need to use Unity?*", then, where it all started, a
+ After it, somehow (i still don't remember how, even though it was 2 years ago, not so long) i "*learned*" what is a programming language and i googled: "*what programming language i need to use Unity?*", then, where it all started, a